smartnsoft/FlappyTranslator/README.md

 # flappy_translator

-A Flutter internationalized strings generator.
-The idea is to automate the static Strings generation from a CSV file.
+A Flutter internationalized strings generator which automatically generates a dart file with loca Strings from a CSV file.
 This way, anybody could make a CSV file with all the translations and automatically generate corresponding Dart code.

 ## Getting Started

-In order to use the flappy_translator package, you will have to provide your translatinos in a CSV file (formatted with comma separator).
+In order to use the *flappy_translator* package, please provide your translations in a CSV file (formatted with comma separator).

 ### Create a CSV and export it in "comma separated" format